 Understanding Overdose and Side Effects

-Watch for new symptoms like unusual fatigue or changes in urination.
-Regular blood tests help ensure your levels stay in a safe, optimal range.
+- Watch for unusual fatigue or changes in urination.
+Regular blood tests help ensure levels stay in a safe, optimal range.
+Working with a healthcare professional is the safest approach.

 Insights from Experts and Evidence-Based Research